orizens/orizens.com/src/pages/blog/2015-01-19-why-functional-javascript-works-better-for-me-sometimes-and-maybe-for-others.md

 ### Safer Context

-The following (famous problem) code will assign the same value of &#8220;i" to every function:
+The following (famous problem) code will assign the same value of "i" to every function:

 ```typescript
 for (var i = 0; i < tracks.length; i++) {